biorelated/biorelated.github.io/_posts/2015-06-27-the-bioinformatics-manifesto.md

 ---
 layout: post
 comments: false
-title: A case for the bioinformatics manifesto
+title: A case for a bioinformatics manifesto
 ---

 Software development can be a complex process and therefore [several software development approaches](http://www.quora.com/What-is-are-the-best-software-development-philosophy-ies), philosophies and principles have emerged.
 Many organisations ascribe to one or more of these approaches depending on the size of the development team and the nature of the problem or task.
 The Agile and the Unix philosophies have come to be widely adopted in most organisations and also by individual developers.